tea-lang-org/tea-lang/documentation.md

 actually used in your Tea program.

 You can describe a variable by including its column *name* and its *data type*.
-Depending on the data type, you'll also need to include additional information.
+Depending on the data type, you'll also need to include additional information (detailed below).

 ##### Defining data types: